unixsurfer/haproxystats/README.rst

 If a child process of haproxystats-process dies then monit can restart haproxystats-process.
-There is a monit check configuration available under monit directory which does that.
+There is a monit check configuration available under contrib/monit directory which does that.

 Starting the programs
 ---------------------